DHTMLX/docs-kanban/docs/api/methods/js_kanban_parse_method.md

 ### Parameters

-- `columns: object` - the object of the columns data
+- `columns?: object` - the object of the columns data
-- `rows: object` - the object of the rows data
+- `rows?: object` - the object of the rows data
-- `cards: object` - the object of the cards data
+- `cards?: object` - the object of the cards data

 ### Details